MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 * [Azure Container Apps][2]
   * Azure Container Apps enables you to run microservices and containerized applications on a serverless platform.
 A serverless platform means that you enjoy the benefits of running containers with minimal configuration.
 With Azure Container Apps, your applications can dynamically scale based on characteristics such as HTTP traffic, event-driven processing, or CPU or memory load.
   * Container Apps pulls Docker images from Azure Container Registry.
-Revisions to container images trigger an update to the deployed container.
-You can also configure GitHub Actions.
+Changes to container images trigger an update to the deployed container.
+You can also configure GitHub Actions to trigger updates.

 * [Azure Container Registry][3]
   * Azure Container Registry enables you to work with Docker images in Azure.
-It provides a registry that's close to your deployments in Azure and that gives you control over access, making it possible to use your Azure Active Directory groups and permissions to control access to the container images.
+Because Container Registry is close to your deployments in Azure, you have control over access, making it possible to use your Azure Active Directory groups and permissions to control access to Docker images.
   * In this tutorial, the registry source is Azure Container Registry, but you can also use Docker Hub or a private registry with minor modifications.

 * [Azure Database for PostgreSQL][4]